Preparing your household recycling

-In West Sussex there are three separate types of waste and recycling collected at the kerbside.
+In West Sussex mixed dry recycling and general waste are collected at the kerbside.

-You can recycle other items by taking them to your local HWRS yourself.
+You can recycle other items by taking them to your local recycling centre yourself.

 All items for recycling should be: